barsoom/qt-remit/README.md

 - QWebEngineWidgets
 - qmake

 I installed Qt 6.6.1 through the [Qt OSS online installer](https://www.qt.io/download-qt-installer-oss).
-If you use that, checking "Qt WebEngine" in the "Additional Libraries" for the Qt version.
+If you use that, remember to check "Qt WebEngine" in the "Additional Libraries" for the Qt version you're installing.
+Just selecting 'Qt for Desktop development' is not enough.

 On macOS: `brew install qt`